JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

 sql_chain.invoke({"question": user_question})
 ```

-The magic of the full chain happens when we use that SQL output against the DB:
+The magic of the full chain happens when **Langchain uses that SQL output against the DB**:

 ```py
 full_chain.invoke({"question":"what are the top 5 artists with more albums published?"})
 ```

+See it in action:

 ![MySQL CLI Install](/blog_img/GenAI/langchain-chinook-sample.png)